i-need-sleep/llIlIlIIl/README.md

 # llIlIlIIl
-~~This is backend repo for an implementation of the thing.
-More things are being added. ~~
 ## The general repo for llIlIlIIl (also referred to as "thething"), a web-based multi-client chat system featuring
 * Group chatting in a public lobby
 * Private P2P messaging and video calling through invitation and acceptance